iTchTheRightSpot/abbey/API.md

 - 204 No Content: Sets cookie max-age to -1 (browser clears the cookie).
 - 401 Unauthorized: Missing or invalid JWT.

-### GET PROFILE
+### GET ACCOUNT

-Retrieves the authenticated user's profile.
+Retrieves the authenticated user's account.
 Requires the user to have a valid JWT:

-**Endpoint:** /api/v1/profile
+**Endpoint:** /api/v1/account

 Headers: